 It’s not just about aesthetics; it’s about conversion rates.

-The Data: Recent studies in 2026 show that 62% of new listeners judge the quality of a podcast solely by its cover art before ever listening to a second of audio.
+The Data: Recent studies in late 2025 showed that 62% of new listeners judge the quality of a podcast solely by its cover art before ever listening to a second of audio.
 Furthermore, shows with professional, high-contrast artwork see a 35% higher click-through rate (CTR) in search results compared to those with generic or cluttered designs.

 If your artwork is pixelated, cropped incorrectly, or illegible, you are leaving downloads (and money) on the table.